Generalized Hultman Numbers and Cycle Structures of Breakpoint Graphs: Introduction

 In the current work, we address the combinatorial enumeration of genomes at a given $k$-break distance from a fixed unichromosomal genome.
 More generally, for a fixed unichromosomal genome $P$, we enumerate all genomes $Q$ such that the breakpoint graph of $P$ and $Q$ has a given distribution of cycle lengths.
-We consider various flavors of this problem, where genes may differently oriented or co-oriented across the genomes, while the genomes $Q$ may be unichromosomal or multichromosomal.
-In the multichromosomal case we restrict genomes to contain only circular chromosomes, while in the unichromosomal case we allow both circular and linear genomes.
+We consider various flavors of this problem, where genes may be arbitrarily oriented or co-oriented along the genomes,\footnote{The case of unoriented genes is presumably much harder.
+For example, computing the reversal distance between unichromosomal genomes with unoriented genes is known to be NP-hard~\citep{Caprara1997}.} while the genomes $Q$ may be unichromosomal or multichromosomal.
+In the multichromosomal case we restrict genomes to contain only circular chromosomes, while in the unichromosomal case we consider both circular and linear genomes.

-Previous studies are mostly concerned with the case of $2$-break distance between unichromosomal genomes.
-In particular, unichromosomal genomes with co-oriented genes can be interpreted as permutations, and the number of permutations at a given $2$-break distance from the identity permutation is given by Hultman numbers~\citep{hultman1999}. \cite{doignon2007} gave a closed formula for Hultman numbers, \cite{bona2009} proved the relation between Hultman numbers and Stirling numbers of the first kind.
-The general case of $2$-break distance was solved by \cite{signed2013}.
-The asymptotic distribution of the $2$-break distances is proved to be normal by \cite{alexeev2014}.
-The multichromosomal analog of Hultman numbers was recently studied by \cite{multi2014}.
-The current work generalize all these results.
+Previous studies are mostly concerned with $2$-break distances between unichromosomal genomes.
+In particular, unichromosomal genomes with co-oriented genes can be interpreted as permutations, and the number of permutations at a given $2$-break distance from the identity permutation is given by Hultman numbers~\citep{hultman1999}. \citet{doignon2007} gave a closed formula for Hultman numbers, \citet{bona2009} proved a relation between Hultman numbers and Stirling numbers of the first kind.
+The case of $2$-break distances between genomes with arbitrarily oriented genes was solved by \citet{signed2013}.
+The asymptotic distribution of $2$-break distances was proved to be normal by \citet{alexeev2014}.
+The analog of Hultman numbers for multichromosomal circular genomes was recently studied by \citet{multi2014}.
+The current work generalizes all these results.